mojtaba-eshghie/Ethereum-Smart-Contract-Security-SLR/vulnerabilities/tx.origin.md

 # Tx.origin
 The vulnerability related to tx.origin arises because it identifies the address of the user who originated the transaction, rather than the immediate caller of a function.
 This is problematic in identity verification because tx.origin includes the initial sender, even if multiple contracts are involved in the transaction.
 This can lead to attacks where a malicious contract tricks the vulnerable contract into assuming the attacker is the legitimate user, enabling unauthorized actions like withdrawing Ether or transferring assets [1].
 ## Toye Example
-The Victim contract contains a vulnerability due to its use of tx.origin for authorization in the withdrawAll function.
-The contract checks if the transaction's origin matches the owner before allowing the withdrawal of all funds.
-However, using tx.origin can be exploited by an attacker through a malicious contract, allowing unauthorized access to funds.
+The Victim contract is vulnerable due to its use of tx.origin for authorization in withdrawAll.
+An attacker can exploit this by using a malicious contract to impersonate the owner, tricking the contract into authorizing unauthorized fund withdrawals.
+This occurs because tx.origin tracks the original sender, making it unreliable for authentication compared to msg.sender.
+As a result, the attacker can withdraw funds intended for the owner without their direct approval.
 ```Solidity
 contract Victim {
     address public owner;